willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 ## Assumptions and Prerequisites
-1. Data is stored in S3
-2. Data is stored in CSV, JSON or parquet format.
+1. Data is stored in CSV, JSON, or parquet format in S3.
-3. Fields containing GDPR-sensitive data are known and will be supplied in advance.
+2. Fields containing GDPR-sensitive data are known and will be supplied in advance.
-4. S3 buckets for the output data are assumed to exist already.
-5. Data records will be supplied with a primary key
+3. Data records will be supplied with a primary key

 ## High-level desired outcome
+You are required to provide an obfuscation tool that can be integrated as a library module into a Python codebase.

 The tool will be supplied with the S3 location of a file containing sensitive information, and the names of the affected fields.
-It will create a new file containing an exact copy of the input file but with the sensitive data replaced with obfuscated strings.
-The new file will be stored in a bucket that is available for data analysts to access.
-Additionally, a file recording what replacements have been made will be stored in a secure bucket accessible only to the Data Protection Officer and system administrators.
+It will create a new file or byte stream object containing an exact copy of the input file but with the sensitive data replaced with obfuscated strings.
+The calling procedure will handle saving the output to its destination.
 It is expected that the tool will be deployed within the AWS account.

 ## Minimum viable product